TheDuriel/DurielUtilities/README.md

 This repository and all files within it are licensed under MIT.

-To give appropriate credit, include the license in your game and name te author.
+To give appropriate credit, include the license in your game and name the author.
 Thank you!

 ### Usage